microsoft/Application-Insights-Istio-Adapter/SETUP.md

 # Application Insights for Kubernetes
 Application Insights for Kubernetes is a monitoring solution that allows you to collect Application Insights telemetry pertaining to incoming and outgoing requests to and from pods running in your Kubernetes cluster without the need for instrumenting the application with an SDK.
-We utilize service mesh technology called Istio to collect data, so the only requirement is that your
+We utilize a service mesh technology called Istio to collect data, so the only requirement is that your
 Kubernetes deployment is configured to run with Istio (there are few simple requirements, see below for details).

 *If you are not familiar with Application Insights, see [here](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview).*

-Since service mesh lifts data off the wire, we can not intercept encrypted traffic.
+Since a service mesh lifts data off the wire, we can not intercept encrypted traffic.
 For traffic that doesn't leave the cluster, use plain unencrypted protocol (e.g. HTTP).
 For external traffic that must be encrypted, consider setting up SSL termination at the ingress controller.

-Applications running outside of the service mesh are not affected.
+Applications running outside of the service mesh are not monitored.

 ## Prerequisites
 - a Kubernetes cluster